ITfoxtec/FoxIDs/docs/get-started.md

 ### Sample application
 The [sample applications](samples.md) can be found in the [samples repository](https://github.com/ITfoxtec/Foxids.Samples).

-The samples contains a configuration [seed tool](samples.md#configure-the-sample-seed-tool) which is used to configure all the samples in the `test` track or another track.
+The samples contains a configuration [seed tool](samples.md#configure-the-sample-seed-tool) which is used to configure all the samples in the `test` environment or another environment.

 After successfully configuring the samples a good starting point is the [AspNetCoreOidcAuthCodeAllUpPartiesSample](samples.md#aspnetcoreoidcauthcodealluppartiessample) web application.
-You need to update the tenant and track configuration in the `appsettings.json` config file and thereafter the sample should work.
+You need to update the tenant and environment configuration in the `appsettings.json` config file and thereafter the sample should work.